 The Board has three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
 The Nominating Committee determines the composition of these committees.
 Each member of these committees is an independent director in accordance with the rules and regulations of the SEC and the Nasdaq Marketplace Rules.
 Each committee is governed by a written charter approved by the Board.
 A copy of each charter can be found under the Investor Relations-Corporate Governance section of our website at www.medicinova.com.
-The number of members, names of members, number of meetings held during the last fiscal year and functions of each committee are set forth below:
+The number of members, names of current members, number of meetings held during the last fiscal year and functions of each committee are set forth below:

 Audit Committee

-Number of Members: Four
+Number of Members: Three

-Members: Dr. Prendergast (Chairman) Dr. Dunton Mr. Nagao Dr. Vapnek
+Members: Dr. Prendergast (Chairman)

+Ms. Morris Mr. Shigeta

-Number of Meetings: Nine
+Number of Meetings: Eight

+Functions:

-Functions: The Audit Committee assists the Board in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting, internal control and legal compliance functions by approving the services performed by our independent registered public accounting firm and reviewing its reports regarding our consolidated financial statements and system of internal accounting control over financial reporting.
+The Audit Committee assists the Board in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting, internal control and legal compliance functions by approving the services performed by our independent registered public accounting firm and reviewing its reports regarding our consolidated financial statements and system of internal accounting control over financial reporting.
 The Audit Committee is responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm and for ensuring that such firm is independent of management.

 Compensation Committee

-Number of Members: Four
+Number of Members: Three

-Members: Dr. Prendergast (Chairman) Ms. Morris Mr. Nagao Dr. Vapnek
+Members: Dr. Prendergast (Chairman)

-Number of Meetings: Six

-Functions: The Compensation Committee determines our general compensation policies and practices.
-The Compensation Committee also reviews and approves compensation packages for our officers and, based upon such review, recommends overall compensation packages for the officers to the Board.
-In addition, the Compensation Committee reviews and determines equity-based compensation for our directors, officers, employees and consultants and administers our stock option and employee stock purchase plans.